Employee Vs. Independent Contractor?

 16. Realization of Profit or Loss

-contracted services is generally an independent contractor.
-Independent
+generally an independent contractor.
+Independent contractors are considered

 EMPLOYEE